AussieSeaweed/auxiliary/README.rst

 Auxiliary
 =========

-Auxiliary is a Python package implementing various algorithms and data structures.
+Auxiliary is a Python package implementing various helper and utility functions.

 License